- Elgar original reference

 Chapter 2: Creative People Need Creative Cities

-Åke E. Andersson The proper study of creativity requires an interdisciplinary approach.
+2 Creative people need creative cities Åke E. Andersson The proper study of creativity requires an interdisciplinary approach.
 At the micro level most of the research has been done by psychologists, neurologists and other cognitive scientists.
 Herbert Simon (1955) was the first economist to stress the need for cognitive psychology as a part of microeconomic analysis in the age of information technology.
 The main reason is the fact that ideas emerge and are developed in the brain of some individual.
 In the following sections considerable space is devoted to an analysis of the incentives, capacities and other individual conditions that are relevant at the microanalytic level of creative individuals.
 However, the ideas that arise in the brain of an individual may develop further in the interaction with other individuals.
 The potential for further development implies an important role for organizations that favour creative interaction.
 Such organizations can be informal gatherings like the Bloomsbury Group in London or highly formalized organizations such as university departments, research institutes or art schools.
 Much of the research on creativity has stressed the importance of accessibility to informal and formal organizations for creative individuals.
 In addition, there is ample evidence that a great diversity of ideas supports the creative processes of scientists and artists.
 Large metropolitan urban regions are therefore the most important and accessible ‘macro-organizations’, since they tend to host a great number of formal and informal creative (lower-level) organizations.1 CREATIVITY AS AN ECONOMIC CONCEPT Creativity is a common phenomenon.
-Small children are creative when they discover new ways of...
+Small children are creative...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.